Edsel Dope

-Brian Ebejer (born March 21, 1974), known professionally as Edsel Dope, is an American musician who is the lead singer, rhythm guitarist and main songwriter for nu metal/industrial metal band Dope.
+Brian Charles Ebejer (born March 21, 1974), known professionally as Edsel Dope, is an American musician who is the lead singer, rhythm guitarist and main songwriter for industrial metal band Dope.
 Dope was founded in 1997 by Edsel and his brother Simon (keyboards) in New York City.

-Edsel co-produced all of Dope's albums.
+Edsel has co-produced all of Dope's albums.
 On Felons and Revolutionaries, Dope's first album released in 1999, Edsel played and programmed most of the musical instruments.

-In 2019, a new lead vocalist and rhythm guitarist joined Static-X under the moniker Xer0, which led to speculation and rumors that it was Edsel Dope.
-Edsel has denied that he is Xer0.
+In 2019, a masked lead vocalist and rhythm guitarist joined Static-X under the moniker Xer0.
+Edsel Dope was widely believed to be Xer0, and it was eventually revealed that he is.
+However, he does not want to be seen as the face of Static-X, reserving that position for the late Wayne Static.

 Personal life

 Edsel Dope is engaged and has a daughter born in 2020.